Avocadososemix/RateBeer/README.md

 * This project has been built and tested on ubuntu 16.04.

-* Databases use PostGresql, and can be seeded from the seed in the DB folder.
+* Databases use *PostGreSQL*, and can be seeded from the seed in the DB folder.

-* The project can be tested locally using the command 'rspec spec' in a terminal that is open in the project root.
+* The project can be tested locally using the command `rspec spec` in a terminal that is open in the project root.

 * Services (job queues, cache servers, search engines, etc.)